Global Development Challenges and Innovation

-You will also look at international development processes (SDGs and MDGs) to understand how corresponding actions are determined across scale, from global to local level.
+- look at international development processes (SDGs and MDGs) to understand how corresponding actions are determined across scale, from the global to the local level

-Workshops following each lecture introduce you to a range of innovative responses to the challenge discussed.
-And you work in groups to develop an in-depth understanding of a specific country’s response to the challenge outlined in the previous week’s lecture.
-In these groups, you draw on multimedia resources and your own creativity to explore:
+You will work in groups to develop an in-depth understanding of a specific country’s response to the development challenge outlined in the previous week’s lecture.
+In these groups, you will draw on multimedia resources and your own creativity to explore:

 - how responses are developed and by whom

 - different ways to measure their success or failure.

 Module learning outcomes